mekobgs/Twilio-App-With-Google-Transcription-Services-/README.md

 * Google Console Account (https://console.cloud.google.com/)
 * Setup a number in Twilio Account (When you sign up, twilio give some free credit, you can buy a number with that)
 * Setup your Bucket in Google Storage API
-* Generate your Google Credentials JSON file in Google Console
+* Generate your Google Credentials JSON file in Google Console (Replace it in App_Data/Resources)